peterpeterparker/web-social-share/readme.md

     $ npm install web-social-share

-### Installation in a Ionic project
+### Installation in a Ionic v4 project

+First of all notice that I wasn't able to integrate the library as described in the [Stencil documentation](https://stenciljs.com/docs/framework-integration)

+But, I was able to integrate the library in an Ionic v4 app as described below

-After having installed the library, proceed with following steps:
+After having installed the library, proceed then with following steps:

 1. In the module where you would like to use the component, import and add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas